Cluster-Set Rings: Design, Types, and How to Choose

 What Are the Different Types of Cluster-Set Rings?

-2. Halo Cluster Rings: A middle stone has a border of smaller stones.
-It makes a bright circle of light.
-The border adds a huge sparkle and also makes the middle stone look bigger.
-Its border gives the main stone extra protection and is perfect for engagement rings.
+2. Halo Cluster Rings: A border of smaller stones rings the center stone, creating a bright circle of light.
+The halo makes the middle stone look bigger, protects its edge, and suits engagement rings especially well.

 What Gemstones Work Best for Cluster Settings?